MC42/hi-im.kim/writing/pmmm/sous-chef.md

 The time traveler felt her gaze soften slightly, obligated to answer as she carefully considered her words.

-If she got too attached to *this* Madoka...
-Failing her would hurt that much more.
+*I can't become too attached to this Madoka... if something goes wrong...*

 "May first."[^1]

-"That's so *soon!*  I'll absolutely make you a cake then!"

-"So what type of cake do you want?"
+"That's so *soon!*  I'll absolutely make you a cake then!
+What type of cake do you want?"

 "I don't have strong preferences, truthfully.
 Any cake is good cake."

+*Especially if you're making it.*

 "Hehe, that's fair.
-But if you *had to pick one*..." she asked pointedly, watching curiously as Homura's numb, distant gaze was brought into the foreground once more.
+But if you *had to pick* a type..." she asked pointedly, watching curiously as Homura's numb, distant gaze was brought into the foreground once more.

 "I think I like strawberry." she said, a faint blush forming on her cheeks.